 From that pile of investing apps, we picked out top 7 investment apps in the UK that we think are worth a closer look, offering detailed information about them for our investor to make their choice.

 eToro is an extremely popular online brokerage around the world, and it has a lot to offer UK investors on the go.
-To start, the range of asset classes that you can trade is extremely impressive.
-You can buy and sell stocks on most of the world’s major exchanges, including the London and New York Stock Exchanges, as well as trade popular cryptocurrencies like Bitcoin and Ethereum.
-Unlike many other online brokers, eToro lets you actually hold these assets rather than forcing you to trade contracts for differences (CFDs).
-If you do want to trade CFDs, eToro offers them for forex and commodities trading.
+To start, the range of asset classes that you can invest in is extremely impressive.
+You can buy and sell stocks on most of the world’s major exchanges, including the London and New York Stock Exchanges.
+You can also invest in ETFs on the eToro platform.

 - Demo Account: Yes